davezap/Better-Burning-Barrels/README.md

 ### Type 	[string "Fireplace" or "Barrel" default]

+### Name [string]
+This is an optional name for the barrel, this is only printed to the logs.
+If you don't give a name the logs will just show a list index number with the first in the config being #0

 ### Position [vector decimal [x,y,z], The only required parameter]
 x,y,z coordinates to place the barrel.